 Tracking calories provides an objective “reality check” on serving sizes.
 It also helps create a calorie deficit (burning more than you eat), which is necessary for losing weight.

-How many calories does a child need daily
+How many calories does a child needs daily

 One small calorie is the energy required to raise the temperature of 1 gram of water by one degree Celsius.